PeterMulhair/HbxFinder/README.md

 `python blast_run.py --path </path/to/genome/assemblies/> `

-- Required input:
+- Required:
   - **`directory`** First change dir with `cd HbxFinder/hbxfinder/blast_search`.
 This puts you in the correct directory to run the blast script.
   - **`genomes`** Path to raw genome assemblies you wish to search.
 - Output: Blast output files in output format 6.
 The most important file for the next step is present at `recip_blast/genome_recipBlast.fa`

-Following the initial tBLASTn search, a reciprocal BLASTx search is carried out followed by a parsing script by running:
+Following the initial tBLASTn search, a reciprocal BLASTx search (to identify the hbx gene) is carried out followed by a parsing script (which orders the non-overlapping hbx genes) by running:

 ```
 $ cd recip_blast/